An in-depth report on the causes, diagnosis, and treatment of scleroderma.

 Tingling and pain can occur in the affected regions.

-Raynaud's is very common and occurs in 3 to 5% of the general population.
+Raynaud's is very common and occurs in 3% to 5% of the general population.
 It is important to note that more than 80% of people with Raynaud's phenomenon do not have scleroderma, lupus, rheumatoid arthritis, or other serious illnesses.
+This form of Raynaud's phenomenon occurs most commonly in young women.
 Raynaud's is more likely to be a symptom of scleroderma or some other connective tissue disease if it develops after age 30, if it is severe, and if it is accompanied by other symptoms (such as skin changes and arthritis).

 - Typically, pitted scars appear first on the hands.
 The skin begins to thicken and harden on the hands, feet, and face.
 The fingers may swell.
 This condition is called sclerodactylia or acrosclerosis.
 People with diffuse scleroderma may have swelling of the whole hand before the skin significantly thickens.